 Normal course load is four units per semester.
 One Bryn Mawr unit of credit is the equivalent of 4 semester hours or 6 quarter hours.
 Most courses carry one unit of credit.
 Elementary and intermediate language courses designated as intensive carry 1.5 units of credit.
 There are also some courses that meet for only half the semester that carry 0.5 units of credit.
 In order to make satisfactory progress towards the degree, students should plan to earn at least 8 units per year.

 Many students consider taking 5 units of credit in some semesters.
 Their motivation may be related to credits (they want to make up a missing credit; they want to graduate early), or there may simply be five classes in a certain semester that they really want to take.
 For most students, most of the time, taking five classes has significant drawbacks: it may lead to a decline in academic performance, limit time available for meaningful activities outside the classroom, or simply take a toll on physical or mental health.
-For this reason, all students are asked consult with their dean (and major adviser) before enrolling in 5 units.
-Students also have until the end of the third week of the semester to drop a fifth class, no questions asked.
-Fifth course drop forms are available from the Dean's Office.
-A student may fill out the form and leave it for her dean; no appointment is necessary.
+For this reason, all students are asked to consult with their dean (and major adviser) before enrolling in 5 units.
+Students have until the end of the third week of the semester to drop a fifth class, no questions asked.
+Starting Fall 2013, students may drop a fifth course through BIONIC.
+Complete instructions are available from the Registrar's Office.

 Occasionally a student may wish to enroll in 5.5 units.
 A student's dean does not have the authority to permit this.
 Instead, a student must gain permission from the Special Cases Committee.